 The programme's intended learning outcomes are well-aligned with the objectives.
-They meet the Domain-specific Frame of Reference requirements, and the generic bachelor level requirements.
+They meet the Domain-specific Frame of Reference requirements, and the generic master level requirements.
 The intended learning outcomes of the Bachelor and Master Electrical Engineering programmes of this university are clearly differentiated.
 The monitoring and updating of the intended learning outcomes are done adequately.

-The panel recommends to reconsider the labelling of the structure of the majors/tracks and themes of this programme, achieving more clarity and more coherence in the programme's structure and improving the alignment of the Bachelor and Master programmes.
+The panel recommends to reconsider the labelling of the specialisations and tracks of this programme, achieving more clarity and more coherence in the programme's structure and improving the alignment of the Bachelor and Master programmes.
 Adapting the labels may also add to the understanding of the programme by prospective students.